-- Disengage and rotate lever (A) counterclockwise to fully up position. - 3.
-Remove cap (B) securing electrical connector to frame. - 4.
-Move hose bundle (C) from windrower hose support and route to header.
+- 3. Remove cap (B) securing the electrical connector to the frame. - 4.
+Move hose bundle (C) from the windrower hose support and route it along the header hose guide.

 Figure 4.2: Header Drive Hoses

 HEADER ATTACHMENT/DETACHMENT

 - 5. Push hose connectors onto mating receptacle until collar on receptacle snaps into locked position. - 6.
 Remove cover on electrical connector (A). - 7.
 Push electrical connector onto receptacle and turn collar on connector to lock it in. - 8.
 Attach cover to mating cover on tractor wiring.